 The Chief Executive Officers and Chief Financial Officers of Group entities, assisted by their tax teams, implement this policy locally.
 Chief Financial Officers, with support from internal audit, are also responsible for ensuring that the controls and procedures underpinning this policy are in place, and are regularly updated and executed.

-The internal control and risk management systems put in place by Bouygues and described in its Registration Document also apply to its tax management.
-These help to prevent, identify and control the main tax risk factors that might impede the realization of the Group’s objectives.
+The internal control and risk management systems put in place by Bouygues and described in its Universal Registration Document also apply to its tax management.
+These help to prevent, identify and control the main tax risk factors that might impede the realisation of the Group’s objectives.

-Finally, the tax department, and its tax management procedures (and their correct application), may also be subject to internal audit review.
+Finally, the Group’s tax management teams and its tax management procedures (and their correct application), may also be subject to internal audit review.